-A learning curve shows the relationship of the training score vs the cross validated test score for an estimator with a varying number of training samples.
+A learning curve shows the relationship of the training score versus the cross validated test score for an estimator with a varying number of training samples.
 This visualization is typically used two show two things:

 - How much the estimator benefits from more data (e.g. do we have “enough data” or will the estimator get better if used in an online fashion).